 Birmingham Campaign Important Points

 By the end of 1962, after two years of student-led sit-ins and Freedom Rides, some success has been achieved in desegregating public facilities in some of the college-towns of the mid and upper-south.
-But across the South as a whole, segregation is still the rule rather than the exception, and in the Deep South rigid segregation remains almost universal.
+But across the South as a whole segregation is still the rule rather than the exception, and in the Deep South rigid segregation remains almost universal.
 And even if a business owner or public official is willing to integrate, states, counties, and cities have laws requiring segregation (see Birmingham Segregation Laws for examples).

-In 1960, Birmingham's population of 350,000 is split 60% white, 40% Black.
+In 1960, Birmingham's population of 350,000 is split 60-40, white over Black.
 The adjacent city of Bessemer is majority Black and overwhelmingly poor.
-Racial segregation of public and commercial facilities throughout Jefferson County is legally required, absolute, and ruthlessly enforced.
+Racial segregation of public and commercial facilities throughout Jefferson County is absolute, legally required, and ruthlessly enforced.
 The dominant political boss is Eugene "Bull" Connor, the Commissioner of Public Safety in charge of the police and fire departments.
 He is a virulent racist with connections to the Ku Klux Klan, and his police — some of whom are Klansmen themselves — brutally enforce the racial status-quo.

 Violence, and the threat of violence, are pervasive.
 In the six years between 1957 and 1963, Black churches and the homes of Black leaders are bombed 17 times.
 Jewish synagogues are also bombed.
 The police make no effort to apprehend the perpetrators, and the city acquires a new nickname — Bombingham.
 In 1956, singer Nat King Cole is attacked and beaten on the stage of Municipal Auditorium by members of the White Citizens Council.
 A year later, Klansmen randomly snatch a Black man from the street, castrate, and kill him.
 Beatings, rapes, vandalism, and other forms of abuse and terrorism enforce white-supremacy.